dials/dials/doc/sphinx/documentation/tutorials/multi_lattice_tutorial.rst

 format, suitable for input to downstream processing programs such as pointless_ and aimless_.
-Currently :doc:`dials.export </documentation/programs/dials_export>` only supports one experiment at a time, therefore it is necessary to first split the :samp:`integrated_experiments.json` and :samp:`integrated.pickle` into separate files
+Currently :doc:`dials.export </documentation/programs/dials_export>` only supports one experiment at a time, therefore it is necessary to first split the :samp:`integrated_experiments.json` and :samp:`integrated.refl` into separate files

 ::

-  dials.split_experiments integrated_experiments.json integrated.pickle \
+  dials.split_experiments integrated_experiments.json integrated.refl \
     experiments_prefix=integrated_experiments reflections_prefix=integrated

 ::

   Saving experiment 0 to integrated_experiments_0.json
-  Saving reflections for experiment 0 to integrated_0.pickle Saving experiment 1 to integrated_experiments_1.json
+  Saving reflections for experiment 0 to integrated_0.refl Saving experiment 1 to integrated_experiments_1.json
-  Saving reflections for experiment 1 to integrated_1.pickle
+  Saving reflections for experiment 1 to integrated_1.refl

-Now we are ready to run dials.export on the individual .pickle and .json files output for each experiment.
+Now we are ready to run dials.export on the individual .refl and .json files output for each experiment.

 ::

-  dials.export integrated_0.pickle integrated_experiments_0.json mtz.hklout=integrated_0.mtz
+  dials.export integrated_0.refl integrated_experiments_0.json mtz.hklout=integrated_0.mtz
-  dials.export integrated_1.pickle integrated_experiments_1.json mtz.hklout=integrated_1.mtz
+  dials.export integrated_1.refl integrated_experiments_1.json mtz.hklout=integrated_1.mtz

 And this is the output, showing the reflection file statistics.